trippymajo/jumpPochinkiBot/README.md

 BOT:
 - [X] Implement the PUBG API using to the bot, make him print the stats of the pubgID user.
-- [ ] Implement the PUBG API using to the bot, make him give roles depending on the stats of the pubgID user.
+- [X] Implement the PUBG API using to the bot, make him give roles depending on the stats of the pubgID user.
+- [ ] Change Server's profile of the user to the stats nickname.
+Make it strict instead of using json journal or etc.
+- [ ] Fix "The application did not respond" bug
-- [ ] TODO
+- [ ] Make search tokens near .exe file